 Certified Local Governments (CLG)*

 Only governmental entities that are Certified Local Governments (CLG) in good standing are eligible to receive Federal funds for the Survey, Planning, and National Register Nomination project categories.
-CLGs may also apply for state funds for projects in other categories (Education and Publication and Historical Marker projects).
+CLGs may also apply for state funds for projects in other categories (Heritage Education and Historical Marker projects).
 No more than two (2) applications, one for federal funding and one for state funding, may be submitted under a single application deadline.

 Are you a CLG in good standing?
 What is a CLG?